Finding the Best Places to Retire Since 2006!

-Overview: The resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around 718-acre Lake Lure, a popular water recreation area.
+The beautiful resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around sparkling 718-acre Lake Lure, a popular water recreation area.
 With a mature demographic, this rural oasis has been a favorite retirement spot for years.

 Tourists flock here during the summer, swelling the population by 10 times and enjoying a bounty of outdoor activities.
 Several movies, including 1987's Dirty Dancing and 1992's The Last of the Mohicans, were filmed here.
 One glimpse of the area and it is easy to understand why, as green hills meet crystal blue water to create a breathtaking scene.
-The town caters to vacationers with shops, restaurants, campgrounds and hotels.
+The town caters to vacationers with shops, restaurants, campgrounds, hotels and resorts.
 Otherwise, there is a grocery store, a bank or two, a hardware store and the like.
 Residents enjoy a public beach and a public library, which has free wi-fi.
 Scenic Chimney Rock Park is a nearby mountain recreation area.

 Most homes sit in the woods and come in a variety of styles, although many feature cabin or chalet architecture.

 Population: 1,500 (city proper)

 Age 45 or Better: 72%

 Cost of Living: 10% above the national average

 Climate: With an elevation of 1,200 feet above sea level, summer temperatures are in the 70s, 80s and low-90s.
 Winter temperatures are in the 20s, 30s and 40s.
 The area receives 55 inches of rain a year and an occasional dusting of snow.